probcomp/Gen.jl/docs/src/index.md

 └── "y-1" : -4.978881121779669
 ```

-Generative functions can also call other generative functions, these calls can also be traced using `@addr`:
+Generative functions can also call other generative functions; these calls can also be traced using `@addr`:

 ```julia
 @gen function generate_params()